dreasysnail/INSET/README.md

 ### Setup Conda Environment

-Please use the commandlines below to clone, install the requirements and load the Conda environment (note that Cuda 10 is required):
+Please use the commands below to clone, install the requirements and load the Conda environment (note that Cuda 10 is required):

 ```bash
 sudo apt-get install -y make wget gzip bzip2 xz-utils zstd